Table of Content

 Smart Lock Use Case

-At Krasmo, we deployed the Silicon Labs on a low-power application to control the keypad and lights of a door lock on which the keypad had an interface with a main MCU, which managed the IoT communication and lock logic.
+At Krasamo, we deployed the Silicon Labs on a low-power application to control the keypad and lights of a door lock on which the keypad had an interface with a main MCU, which managed the IoT communication and lock logic.
 The keypad originally worked with an always-active polling mechanism, so we upgraded it to hardware interrupts instead.
 The interface to the main CPU was done using a proprietary binary protocol.
 All this communication was also updated to work using hardware events.
-As a result, we could decrease the power consumption enough to make it a feasible battery-operated device.
+As a result, we decreased the power consumption enough to make it a feasible battery-operated device.

 We also implemented an OTA mechanism to update the keypad Silabs Microcontroller from the master MCU using the proprietary binary protocol.